Hm255/dokkan_eza_bot_bluestacks/README.md

 5. Download the zip that applies to your computer(OS) for adb [from this link](https://www.xda-developers.com/install-adb-windows-macos-linux/).
 Scroll down to find non-phone instructions and follow those instructions until you are inside the file path /platform-tools/ (restart your terminal before the next step).

-6. In /platform-tools/ type in `adb connect localhost:your session number`, 'connected to localhost:your session number' should appear.
+6. In /platform-tools/ type in `adb connect localhost:your session number`.
+'Connected to localhost:your session number' should appear, along with something about a daemon turning on at a tcp port.
 Check using `adb devices` to check if your device is connected.

 7. Your computer should have Python 3.x installed.
 You can download it from the [official Python website](https://www.python.org/downloads/).
 8. Install [tesseract](https://linuxhint.com/install-tesseract-windows/) in your computer